altunixon/wips/lns/altina_ln/ASP-52-.md

 “Eh?!
 Ah, of course!”

-Enzo seemed to realise something suddenly and had a terrible expression.
+Enzo seemed to realise something suddenly and had a terrible expression.<br/>

 “Ah… Pardon me for my impoliteness!
 I… Ah, no, once I start talking about weapons, I become absorbed in it… … To speak so brashly towards a royalty… …”
-TL Note: The first ‘I’ used is more informal compared to the latter ones.
+TL Note: The first ‘I’ used is more informal compared to the latter ones.<br/>

-It was a little late to realise that.
+It was a little late to realise that.<br/>

 However, Altina happily said,

 “Ahaha, don’t worry about it.
 Etiquette is too troublesome and it’s enough with just the Ceremony Department using it.
 It’s the blacksmith’s skill that we are looking for here!”

-Though Enzo was completely curling up in fear.
+Though Enzo was completely curling up in fear.<br/>

 --------------------------------------------------
-The house beside the workshop was large enough to let the whole group enter.
+The house beside the workshop was large enough to let the whole group enter.<br/>

 However, only three guards were inside the room while the rest were outside guarding as Abidal Evra ordered.
-Though the ‘outside’ was them standing under the roof.
+Though the ‘outside’ was them standing under the roof.<br/>

-What was admirable was that the team captain, Abidal Evra, decided to go outside.
+What was admirable was that the team captain, Abidal Evra, decided to go outside.<br/>

 The fatigue of marching for days coupled with the rain during May’s nights, one would rather stay warm inside a house.
-As such, he decided to let his subordinates guard the house.
+As such, he decided to let his subordinates guard the house.<br/>

 Another reason for it could be him following Altina’s words like ‘no one would want to follow you if you do not take the lead for the troublesome task.’

-It would be great if there were more officers like him.
+It would be great if there were more officers like him.<br/>

-Inside the house built by bricks, Regis and the rest relaxed themselves.
+Inside the house built by bricks, Regis and the rest relaxed themselves.<br/>

 The big table was enough for ten people.
-Most likely, they had their dinner together with the disciples.
+Most likely, they had their dinner together with the disciples.<br/>

-On the shelves were actually iron-made toys for children.
+On the shelves were actually iron-made toys for children.<br/>
 That reminds me, I haven’t seen my nephews yet.
-Regis remembered.
+Regis remembered.<br/>

-Regis’ sister, Vanessa, had two children.
+Regis’ sister, Vanessa, had two children.<br/>

-I hope they are healthy… ...
+I hope they are healthy… ...<br/>

-As his brother-in-law’s workshop seemed to be thriving, they had hired three maids and had a luxurious meal.
+As his brother-in-law’s workshop seemed to be thriving, they had hired three maids and had a luxurious meal.<br/>

-Steamed potatoes, grilled pork sausages, salty soup and diced vegetables.
+Steamed potatoes, grilled pork sausages, salty soup and diced vegetables.<br/>

 Vanessa who was uneasy said, “We didn’t really specially prepare anything.”
-However, Altina was rather happy as this was her first time eating at a table of commoners.
+However, Altina was rather happy as this was her first time eating at a table of commoners.<br/>

 “I’m grateful that you even prepared my share despite my sudden intrusion.”